08 May Staying Alone? Be Safe!

 - Fear stalks and stokes the mind, everything can get magnified.

-- One can be subject to careless and rude behaviour, or even threats and blackmail.
+- One can be subject to careless and rude behavior, or even threats and blackmail.

-- Misery and fear of safety and security can completely wreck havoc on the mind and heart.
+- Misery and fear of safety and security can completely wreak havoc on the mind and heart.
 Living becomes a time pass.
 A tragedy beyond words.